Neuropathy in the Feet: A 2026 Guide to Symptoms, Causes, and Support Strategies

 -

-Put them on in the morning when swelling is minimal.
+Put socks on in the morning before swelling increases

 -